 - Run Thunderbird email conversion tool.
 If your Outlook edition is 32-bit, you have to use the shortcut which launches 32-bit conversion utility, otherwise you have to run the 64-bit tool.
 Both shortcuts became available at your computer after the installation.

 - The program should automatically detect the location of the source *.msf and mailbox files.
 If it doesn’t, click on the “…” (Browse) button and select the necessary folder on the hard drive (see “File and folder selection” for details).
 The same can be done using the File->Open command.

-- Click “Find Storages” button, the program will show a list of available folders in the large text area in the center of the program window.
+- Click “Find Storages” button, the program will show a list of available folders (email containers) in the large text area in the center of the program window.
 You may deselect there a folder(s) which you do not want to be processed, for example to skip the Inbox emails, yo may uncheck the Inbox container.